 Can you help safeguard the health of 11,200 people as they go about their daily lives accessing essential services in our communities in Uganda and Sierra Leone?
 We need less than 50p each to impact these lives and help prevent the spread of Coronavirus, Rotavirus and other lethal infections.

 As you know we have been fundraising for our Covid-response in Uganda and Sierra Leone, establishing soap manufacturing and providing hand-washing stations to health clinics and other key-workers.
-We applied to the Wales and Africa Immediate Covid Response Fund and were informed that one of our projects, setting up soap manufacture in Koindu, Sierra Leone, would be part-funded.
+The full project will cost just over £15,000.
+Previous fundraising and successful grant applications from DFID and Wales & Africa has brought in just short of £10,000.

 However, we’re now under a bit of pressure to find the rest of the necessary funds.
-We have accepted the offer in faith that our supporters will help us raise the rest, so this project can go ahead.
 We are looking for a further £5,112 to provide 22 health clinics, 3 Police stations and 3 community food markets with much-needed hand-washing equipment, soap, sanitiser and PPE.

 Covid Situation Uganda: